Pence confirms he took notes on Trump about overturning election

 Former Vice President Mike Pence has confirmed that he took notes on his conversations with former President Trump leading up to the Jan.
 6 riot, as Trump repeatedly pressured him to reject the results of the 2020 election during the certification in Congress.

-“From time to time, particularly at important moments, I had a practice of scribbling a note or two on my calendar, just to memorialize it and remember it,” Pence said in an interview with CBS’ “Face the Nation” that aired on Sunday.
+“From time to time, particularly at important moments, I had a practice of scribbling a note or two on my calendar, just to memorialize it and remember it,” Pence said in an interview with CBS’s “Face the Nation” that aired Sunday.

 “I generally didn’t make a practice of taking notes in meetings over the four-year period of time, but given the momentous events that were unfolding, I did take a few notes to remind myself of what had been said,” he added.